Who is eligible for application?

 The proposed projects are preliminary.
 Project leaders offer a project on a topic on which they can supervise participants and we ask our experts to be open for proposals of their team members.
 However, the decision if a proposal of a participant can be integrated is up to the project leaders.
 In addition, you may have noticed already that some projects are further developed than others.

-To what extend does the project work start before the beginning of the school?
+To what extent does the project work start before the beginning of the school?

 Once participants are selected and the project teams are matched, hypotheses, data sources, and/or methodologies might be developed further.
 This could differ between projects and is decided by the project leaders.